 The Top Ten Destinations

 At The Eden Project in Cornwall, you’ll find the world’s largest indoor rainforest housed in two magnificent biomes.
 This accessible and fascinating attraction offers a great day out for all, with ramps and lifts available to ensure everyone can explore with ease.
-As a carer, you’ll be granted free entry when accompanying the person you care for.
+As a carer or personal assistant, you’ll be granted free entry when accompanying the person you care for.

 The Royal Botanic Gardens, Kew is a stunning botanical garden in London that boasts an impressive collection of rare plants and beautiful landscapes.
 The garden is accessible for people with disabilities, offering a perfect day out for those who love nature and tranquillity.
 Remember to confirm carer’s free entry is available before you visit.